2.5 Documentation

 Narrative Notes

-Narrative notes are a type of progress note that chronicles assessment findings and nursing activities for the patient that occurred throughout the entire shift or visit.
-View sample narrative note documentation according to body system in each assessment chapter of the Open RN Nursing Skills textbook.
+Narrative notes, also called summary notes, are a type of progress note that chronicles assessment findings and nursing activities for the client that occurred throughout the entire shift or visit.
+View sample narrative note documentation for body system assessments in the Open RN Nursing Skills, 2e textbook.

 SOAPIE Notes